 the UHR MU PPDU.
 The UHR-SIG modulation and coding scheme is carried in the UHR-SIG MCS field of

-the U-SIG field in the UHR MU PPDU and supports UHR-MCS 0, UHR-MCS 1, UHR-MCS 3, and UHRMCS
+the U-SIG field in the UHR MU PPDU and supports UHR-MCS 0, UHR-MCS 1and UHR-MCS 3.

-15.

 End of the document